 - The rules may still change with official updates.

-Before departure, also remember to check other entry formalities, especially the Thailand digital arrival card, which may apply in addition to visa rules.
+Before departure, also remember to check other entry formalities, especially the Thailand Digital Arrival Card, which may apply in addition to visa rules.

-FAQ – Thailand visa exemption 30 days
+FAQ – Thailand visa exemption 2026

 Is Thailand permanently removing the 60-day visa-free stay?